-SQL injection is one of the most prevalent and dangerous risks to databases and web applications.
-In SQL injection attacks, hackers inject malicious SQL code into vulnerable application inputs to manipulate or access databases unauthorizedly.
+SQL injection, also known as SQLi, is one of the most prevalent and dangerous risks to databases and web applications.
+In SQLi attacks, hackers inject malicious SQL code into vulnerable application inputs to manipulate or access databases unauthorizedly.

-In this article, we have explained the meaning of SQL injection and how to prevent it.
-We have also shared some tools and practices to detect SQL injection vulnerability in your application, and find out if your application was compromised in a SQL attack.
+In this article, we have explained SQL injection attacks in cybersecurity and shared tips on how to prevent them.
+We have also shared some tools and practices to detect SQL injection vulnerabilities in your application, and find out if your application was compromised in a SQL attack.

 Furthermore, if you are interested in learning more about such cyber threats, you can check out our informative Cybersecurity courses, where we have explained various cyber threats and their prevention.